-- A. Referral of Plan.
-Immediately after accepting an application, the Director must send a copy to the Development Review Committee and other reviewing agencies for the agency's comments concerning the plan.
-The Development Review Committee must provide recommendations to the Director on the Administrative Subdivision Plan before the committee meeting. - B. Action on an Administrative Subdivision Plan. - After receiving the recommendations of the Development Review Committee and other reviewing agencies, the Director must approve or disapprove the Administrative Subdivision Plan in writing. - 2.
-All necessary improvements to support the development must be completed or assured as specified in Section 10.2. - 3.
-If correspondence is received, the Director must decide whether any comment is substantive enough to require that the plan be acted on by the Planning Board.
-When applicable, the Director must schedule Planning Board action on its next available agenda.
-If approved, the plan will remain valid under 4.2.G, by which time a plat must be recorded.
+- A. Referral of plan.
+Immediately after accepting an application, the Director must send a copy to the Development Review Committee and other reviewing agencies for the agencies' comments concerning the plan.
+The Development Review Committee must provide recommendations to the Director on the administrative subdivision plan at or before the committee meeting. - B. Action on an administrative subdivision plan. - After receiving the recommendations of the Development Review Committee and other reviewing agencies, and considering correspondence from other interested parties, the Director must approve or disapprove the administrative subdivision plan in writing.
+In the alternative, the Director may require that the plan be acted on by the Board.
+When applicable, the Director must schedule Board action on its next available agenda.
+If approved, the plan will remain valid under Section 4.2.G, by which time a plat must be recorded. - 2.
+All necessary improvements to support the development must be completed or assured under Section 10.2.

-- 4. The Planning Director must take action on an Administrative subdivision plan or schedule a public hearing within 90 days after the date an application is accepted.
-The Director may postpone the public hearing once, by up to 30 days, without Planning Board approval.
-The Director or applicant may request an extension beyond the original 30 days with Planning Board approval.
-Any extension of the public hearing must be noticed by mail and on the hearing agenda with the new public hearing date indicated. - C. Appeal of an Administrative Subdivision Plan. - 1.
+- 3. The Director must take action on an administrative subdivision plan or schedule a public hearing within 90 days after the date an application is accepted.
+The Director may postpone the public hearing once, by up to 30 days, without Board approval.
+The Director or applicant may request an extension beyond the original 30 days with Board approval.
+Any extension of the public hearing must be noticed on the hearing agenda with the new public hearing date indicated. - C. Appeal of an administrative subdivision plan. - 1.
 Appeal to the Planning Board.
-After the Planning Director issues a written decision on an Administrative Subdivision Plan, an applicant or party with standing may appeal the decision to the Planning Board within 30 days. - 2.
+After the Director issues a written decision on an administrative subdivision plan, an applicant or party who testified or submitted testimony on the plan may appeal the decision to the Board within 30 days. - 2.
 Hearing.
-The Planning Board must hold a de novo hearing on the appeal.
+The Board must hold a de novo hearing on the appeal.
 The Board must adopt a written resolution explaining its decision.
-For purposes of judicial review, the decision of the Planning Board is the final agency action.
+For purposes of judicial review, the decision of the Board is the final agency action.